PBLab/neural_collision_detection/docs/ongoing.rst

        creating a mirror image of the collisions on top of the vasculature.
     #.
 The 3D scatter plot mentioned above is also important in understanding
        the relations between the points on the neuronal tree.
+    #.
+Add to the scatter plots the distribution of the points on each axis.